Our Program

 A Cappella

-Singers in this ensemble will primarily perform advanced a cappella arrangements of Contemporary Commercial Music (CCM) in a small ensemble setting.
+Singers in this ensemble will primarily perform advanced vocal jazz and a cappella arrangements of Contemporary Commercial Music (CCM) in a small ensemble setting.
 Rehearsing once per week for 1.5 hours, high school-aged singers will develop their skill as a member of an ensemble, along with musicianship, musicality, and healthy vocal production.
 A Cappella meets Thursdays from 5:00-6:30 pm.

 A Cappella singers are expected to:

-Learn and successfully demonstrate solo and ensemble singing primarily in the pop and jazz styles
+- Learn and successfully demonstrate solo and ensemble singing primarily in the pop and jazz styles

-Practice independently
+- Practice independently

-Engage audiences through expressive stage presence
+- Engage audiences through expressive stage presence

-Develop and maintain positive and productive rehearsal and performance environments
+- Develop and maintain positive and productive rehearsal and performance environments

-Develop a personal understanding of the cultural and historical context of the repertoire
+- Develop a personal understanding of the cultural and historical context of the repertoire